Lin-Thet-Zaw/xauusd5mTimeFrameAndDailyTFrame/README.md

-Here are your refined trading rules, with improved clarity and grammar:

 Trading Rules
 These rules are designed to help you achieve consistent monthly and yearly profits using an Expert Advisor (EA).